 The Guardian newspaper today he writes that a combination of artificial intelligence and advanced x-rays will make the contents of these charred Herculaneum papyri readable.

-“Although it is possible to note that there is writing on every roll of the Herculaneum papyri, opening it would require the papyrus to have its own flexibility.
-And there is no more flexibility, " says the professor Brant Sales, head of research and the computer department at the University of Kentucky.
+“Although it is possible to notice that there is writing on each scroll of the Herculaneum papyrus, opening it would require the papyrus to have its own flexibility.
+And there is no more flexibility,” says the professor Brant Sales, head of research and computing at the University of Kentucky.

-The two papyrus scrolls that Seales and his team will use for their project belong to the Institut de France in Paris.
+The two papyrus rolls that Seales and his team will use for their project belong to the Institut de France in Paris.

 The papyri of Herculaneum